 How Does A Deer Grow Antlers?

-The antlers grow from two base points on top of the deer’s head.
+The antlers grow from two base points on the deer’s head.
 These two points are called pedicles, and the antlers are bone tissue structures.

-The velvet, which is a soft tissue, covers the antlers and feeds nutrients to the growing structure whilst growing.
-The velvet contains arteries and veins, which are used to feed the nutrients.
+The velvet, which is a soft tissue, covers the antlers and feeds nutrients to the growing structure while growing.
+The velvet contains arteries and veins used to provide the nutrients.

 Testosterone is needed to grow the antlers, which is why the male deer is generally the only one in the species with the antlers.

-Testosterone in male humans plays a huge role in developing reproductive tissues and promotes characteristics such as bone and muscle mass.
+Testosterone in male humans plays a massive role in developing reproductive tissues and promotes characteristics such as bone and muscle mass.

-The testosterone in the male deer is very similar and plays a key role in the deer finding a mate.
+The testosterone in the male deer is very similar and plays a vital role in the deer finding a mate.

 Why Do Some Female Deer Grow Antlers?

-Although the male buck produces testosterone, which is essential for antler growth, some female deers produce this.
+Although the male buck produces testosterone, essential for antler growth, some female deers create this.

-Flinn said an antlered doe occurs because of a hormone imbalance that causes higher male testosterone levels to be present, causing antlers to grow.
+Flinn said an antlered doe occurs because of a hormone imbalance that causes higher male testosterone levels, causing antlers to grow.

 These defects are permanent antlers and do not shed like other deers.
-It has been estimated that one female in every 20,000 does have small antlers by the Maryland Department of Natural Resources.
+It has been estimated that one female in every 20,000 has small antlers by the Maryland Department of Natural Resources.

 Which Species of Deer Grow Antlers?